tomciv9000/toy-tracker/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app (requiring the Sinatra gem)
-- [x] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database (required ActiveRecord and set up app accodingly)
-- [x] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class - 5 models
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (User has_many Kids, Kid has_many Toys)
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (Toy belongs_to Kid)
-- [x] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (validate_uniqueness_of username for User class objects)
-- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying - standard CRUD routes
-- [x] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users - validations in place using current_user
-- [x] Include user input validations
+- [x] Include user input validations - ActiveRecord Validation Methods
-- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (Rack Flash messages)
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm